 “Build it and he’ll come.”

-That was the message behind the 1989 movie Field of Dreams, where an Iowa farmer builds a baseball field in the middle of a cornfield and the target audience (Iowa baseball fans) show up to watch a game.
+That was the message behind the 1989 movie Field of Dreams, where an Iowa farmer builds a baseball field in the middle of a cornfield and the target market (Iowa baseball fans) shows up to watch a game.

-Unfortunately, many small business owners think the same way about marketing their businesses:
+Unfortunately, many businesses think the same way about marketing their restaurants:

 “Build it and customers will come.”

-Waiting around for your target audience to find you will cost time, money and frustration.
-They need to know your company exists, what you produce or provide and that they have a need or want.
+Waiting around for your target market to find you will cost time, money and frustration.
+Users need to know your restaurant exists, what you serve and that you can satisfy their desire.
 Instead of the Field of Dreams, build-it-and-they’ll-come approach to marketing — do the following:

 “Build it and create awareness.”

-In part 1 of this post, I'm going to share 41 traditional marketing (i.e. offline) tactics to build brand awareness.
-In part 2, I’ll follow-up with 20 digital marketing tactics.
+In part one of this post, I'm going to share 38 traditional marketing (i.e. offline) tactics to build restaurant awareness.
+In part two, I’ll follow-up with 19 digital marketing tactics.